hpfem/hermes-tutorial/doc/src/hermes2d/P03-transient/02-runge-kutta.rst

 Butcher's tables currently available in Hermes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is a list of predefined Runge-Kutta methods that can be found
+Here is a list of predefined Runge-Kutta methods in Hermes.
-in the file `hermes_common/tables.cpp <http://git.hpfem.org/hermes.git/blob/HEAD:/hermes_common/tables.cpp>`_.
 The names of the tables are self-explanatory.
 The last number is the order of the
 method (a pair of orders for embedded ones).
 The second-to-last, if provided, is the number of stages.